Code of Student Conduct

-- An aggregate community service requirement for the organization of 10 hours per active member at the time of the violation.
+An aggregate community service requirement for the organization of 10 hours per active member at the time of the violation.
 It is at the discretion of the University as to whether pledges or associate members will be included in fulfilling the requirements of the sanction.

-- Formal written warning: A written reprimand for violation of specified regulations, including the possibility of more severe disciplinary sanctions in the event of the finding of a violation of any University regulation within a stated period of time.
+Formal written warning: A written reprimand for violation of specified regulations, including the possibility of more severe disciplinary sanctions in the event of the finding of a violation of any University regulation within a stated period of time.

 2nd Strike may include the following:

 At the discretion of the University and after considering all relevant information, the University will impose a minimum administrative fee of $200.

 100% of the organization’s active membership must complete a defined alcohol education program.

-- An aggregate community service requirement for the organization of 20 hours per active member based on the organization’s membership at the time of the violation.
+An aggregate community service requirement for the organization of 20 hours per active member based on the organization’s membership at the time of the violation.
 It is at the discretion of the University as to whether pledges or associate members will be included in fulfilling the requirements of this sanction.

 Disciplinary Probation: Exclusion from participation in privileged or extracurricular University activities set forth in the notice for a period of time specified.
-Other conditions of the probation may apply to any other activities of the organization in the University community, except those that would affect organization’s academic pursuits.
+Other conditions of the probation may apply to any other activities of the organization in the University community, except those that would affect the organization’s academic pursuits.

 3rd Strike may include the following:

-- Organizational Suspension: The organization will be suspended for a minimum of one year.
+Organizational Suspension: The organization will be suspended for a minimum of one year.
 University approval, granted by the Office of Campus Life, is required before the organization will be reinstated.

 Student organizations may appeal a strike to the Dean of Students.

-Alcohol violations and misconduct shall include, but shall not be limited to, minor in possession; public intoxication; manufacture, use or possession of false identification; driving under the influence, driving while intoxicated, actual physical control and involvement in a crime while under the influence.
+Alcohol violations and misconduct shall include, but shall not be limited to, minor in possession; public intoxication; manufacture, use, or possession of false identification; driving under the influence, driving while intoxicated, actual physical control and involvement in a crime while under the influence.